x11x00x00x/xblbeacon/README.md

 A desktop app that updates your **Discord Rich Presence** when you're online on Insignia (xb.live).
 It shows what game you're playing and keeps the xb.live dashboard in sync with your status.

+NOT OFFICIALLY SUPPORTED BY INSIGNIA.

+When logging into the App, Make sure Discord is open on your computer.
+Additionally, use your exsisting insignia login that you would use on the insignia.live website.

 ## Features

 - **Discord Rich Presence** – When you're online on Insignia, Discord shows your current game and "Online as [username]".